qcastel/docker-maven-release/README.md

 - VERSION_MAJOR: "true" to increment the major version
 - VERSION_MINOR: "true" to increment the minor version
+- VERSION_PATCH: "true" to increment the minor version

 - RELEASE_BRANCH_NAME: if defined, filter the branches to trigger a release on.